A face cover perspective to $\ell_1$ embeddings of planar graphs: Introduction

 \section{Introduction}

 Metric embeddings is a widely used algorithmic technique that have numerous applications, notably in approximation, online and distributed algorithms.
 In particular, embeddings into $\ell_1$ have implications to graph partitioning problems.
-Specifically, the ratio between the Sparsest Cut and the maximum multicommodity flow (also called flow cut gap) equals to the distortion of the optimal embedding into $\ell_1$ (see \cite{LLR95,GNRS04}).
+Specifically, the ratio between the Sparsest Cut and the maximum multicommodity flow (also called flow cut gap) is upper bounded by the distortion of the optimal embedding into $\ell_1$ (see \cite{LLR95,GNRS04}).

 Given a weighted graph $G=(V,E,w)$ with the shortest path metric $d_G$, and embedding $f: V \to \ell_1$, the \emph{contraction} and \emph{expansion} of $f$ are the smallest $\tau,\rho$, respectively, such that for every pair $u,v\in V$, The \emph{distortion} of the embedding is $\tau \cdot \rho$.
 If $\tau=1$ (resp. $\rho=1$) we say that the embedding is non-contractive (expansive).
 If $\rho=O(1)$, we say that the embedding is Lipschitz.